-Emphysematous pyelonephritis refers to a morbid infection of kidneys, with characteristic gas formation within or around the kidneys.
-If not treated early, it may lead to fulminant sepsis and carries a high mortality.
+Emphysematous pyelonephritis (plural: emphysematous pyelonephritides) refers to a morbid infection with particular gas formation within or around the kidneys.
+If not treated early, it may lead to fulminant sepsis and, therefore, carries a high mortality.

 Endometrial carcinoma staging allows appropriate treatment options to be considered and enables greater prognostic accuracy for endometrial carcinoma.

 Staging can be based on the TNM or FIGO system.